 Jerid: An anti-Char: blonde hair, likes red, and instead of becoming the big bad/main antagonist of the show is killed rather quickly in the penultimate episode after appearing less frequently.
 Or was he supposed to be a joke-rival from the start, who just scored a few lucky wins early on?
 Though he did ascend rather quickly, even working right next to Jamitov, and though he failed to kill Kamille he did survive numerous fights with him for a long time....
 You can't promote pilots who die can you?

 Scirocco: Is he manipulating women and seizing power for his own profit, or is he acting out of more Dark Messiah motives?
-His speech in the final episode hints heavily at the latter... but as numerous characters comment, Scirocco can't really be predicted at all and even twenty years later, his motives are still shrouded in mystery.
+His speech in the final episode hints heavily at the latter... but as numerous characters comment, Scirocco can't really be predicted at all and even more than 30 years later, his motives are still shrouded in mystery.

 Does his stated desire to create a world ruled by a woman stem from a belief that they're less warlike?
 Or did he actually have a desire to be The Man Behind The Woman, considering the fact that he's a glorified pickup artist who finds them easy to manipulate and does manipulate emotionally-unstable ladies like Sarah and Reccoa to be insanely devoted to him?

 Creepy Awesome: Paptimus Scirocco.
-He's a sexual predator and mind rapist, and yet despite that—or because of it—he's one of the most effective, well-liked villains in the franchise.
+He's a practitioner of Mind Rape, and yet despite that—or because of it—he's one of the most effective, well-liked villains in the franchise.

 Haman Khan for being seen as awesome, piloting a cool suit, sexy, her bitchiness, being a good pilot or all of the above.
 She's especially popular on 4chan's mecha board where she's hailed as the Queen of /m/.

 Magnificent Bastard: Paptimus Scirocco and Haman Khan go back and forth on this one.
 But the former deserves some detailing: He starts out as a glorified mercenary for the Titans, but eventually takes over the entire faction.
-He is also a genius inventor, a potent Newtype, a Chick Magnet, and remains one of the few Gundam villains who wasn't also The Rival (most Gundam main villains being manipulative politicians rather then soldiers) who nonetheless engages the hero in a final one-on-one mobile suit duel, in a suit he personally built and design himself.
-He's even one of the few UC Gundam villains to actually have an evil laugh, when many villains in that timeline are rather down-to-Earth.
+He's also a genius inventor, a potent Newtype, and remains one of the few Gundam villains who wasn't also The Rival (most Gundam main villains being manipulative politicians rather then soldiers) who nonetheless engages the hero in a final one-on-one mobile suit duel, in a suit he personally built and design himself.

 Moral Event Horizon: Bask crosses this in the 3rd episode by tricking Jerid into executing Kamille's mother Hilda and somehow only gets worse further on.
 Reccoa has hers when she gasses a civilian colony.

-Kamille's dad Franklin was a HUGE Jerk Ass and he showed it via slapping his wife Hilda when she calls him out on his shit and regarding her death very coldly, but it really shines when he tries to kill Kamille in battle despite Kamille pleading with him to not fight.
+Kamille's dad Franklin was a huge jerk and he showed it via slapping his wife Hilda when she calls him out on his crap and regarding her death very coldly, but it really shines when he tries to kill Kamille in battle despite Kamille pleading with him to not fight.
 It's a relief when Quattro decides to kill Franklin with his own mecha.

 Narm: At the end of "Half Moon Love" Kamille's contorting and tortured face, after realizing Sarah had escaped, makes him look like a stoner.